Flank/flank-dashboard/docs/19_security_audit_document.md

 The application uses the `Firebase Cloud Firestore Security Rules` to protect the data stored in the `Cloud Firestore`.
 The `Security Rules` describe conditions that should be met to access or modify the data these rules are protecting.
 If the CRUD request does not satisfy the appropriate set of conditions, this request is refused as having insufficient permissions.

-Let's review each `Firestore Database` collection and rules for these collections:
+Let's follow with a description of the `Security Rule` applied to the `Firestore Database` collections:

 ### Security Rules Description